rosieox/mortgage-calculator/README.md

 I would also like to know how much we'll end up paying back in interest.

+You can access the live version of the app [here](https://rosieox-mortgage-calculator-srcapp-y7npj7.streamlit.app/).

 # Quick start

 * Make a virtual environment of whatever flavour you prefer